Categories: single women

 Like me, you’ve probably been told over and over and over again: sex is for marriage.
 But what’s a girl to do when you leave your teens and hit your 20s, 30s, and maybe even 40s with no marriage in sight?
 Then what?

-As a woman in her 30s, I’ve felt caught between two worlds — my love for God (and wanting to obey His commandments) and my very real, very human need for physical connection and desire for sexual connection and release.
+As a woman in her 30s, I’ve felt caught between two worlds, my love for God (and wanting to obey His commandments) and my very real, very human need for physical connection and desire for sexual connection and release.

 Was it hard for you to read that or even say it to yourself?
 Well, I’ve got news for you.
-It’s not just okay to admit that — it’s necessary.
+It’s not just okay to admit that, it’s necessary.
 Because guess what?
-Pretending you’re not struggling will not make the struggle go away.
-Believe me, I know!

-As a woman in her 30s, I've felt caught between two worlds — my love for God and my very real, very human need for physical connection and desire for sexual connection and release.
-Share on X
+As a woman in her 30s, I've felt caught between two worlds — my love for God and my very real, very human need for physical connection and desire for sexual connection and release. #forsinglewomenonly Share on X

 Reality is Often Disappointing

-I’m not writing this from the mountaintop, sipping holy water, praying for hours on end, or basking in abstinent/celibate perfection.
-No, sis, I’m writing this from the trenches.
-From the place of late-night prayers, tears on my pillow, struggles with masturbation, and cool showers.
+No, sis, I’m writing this from the trenches, from the place of late-night prayers, tears on my pillow, and struggles with lust.
 From the place of learning (and re-learning) that obedience doesn’t always feel good, but it is good.

 Maybe you’ve had sex, got your heart broken, and finally said, “Okay God, maybe Your way really is better.”
-Maybe you’ve tried it your way and came back limping, soul-sore, soul-tied, yet hoping to try again.
+Maybe you’ve tried it your way and came back limping, heart-sore, soul-tied, yet hoping to try again.

-Sis, I’m here to tell you that you are not crazy.
-You are not weak.
-You are not unholy.
+Wherever you land, there’s one thing we all seem to share: the struggle is real.
+Sis, you are not crazy.
 You are human.
 And even Jesus understands what it means to be tempted (Hebrews 4:15).

 How Do I Fix It?